Ancient Vessels

 256-bit encryption

 The USS Monitor was a marvel of the mid-nineteenth century.
 There are many first's associated with the USS Monitor.
-She was was the first ironclad warship commissioned by the United States Navy, the first ship employing a revolving turret, the first vessel that housed the officers and crew entirely below waterline.
-The Monitor also the first ship which had below waterline flushing toilets.
+She was the first completely sheathed with iron plating on the sides, the first ironclad warship commissioned by the United States Navy, the first ship employing a revolving turret.
+She was also the first ship which had below waterline flushing toilets.